bhatti/formicary/docs/04-architecture.md

 ### Supporting Infrastructure

 -   **Message Queue:** The communication backbone between the Queen and Ants.
 It provides asynchronous, reliable message delivery.
-Supported backends include Redis, Apache Pulsar, and Kafka.
+Supported backends: Redis streams, Apache Pulsar, Kafka, `CHANNEL_MESSAGING` (in-process, for testing), and `WEBSOCKET_MESSAGING` (built-in WebSocket server on the queen — ants connect directly, no external broker needed).
+The WebSocket provider includes an SQLite-backed offline buffer on ants for store-and-forward when the connection is temporarily lost.
 -   **Database:** The single source of truth for all state, including job definitions, request history, execution state, users, and organizations.
 -   **Object Store:** A durable, S3-compatible store for large binary data, primarily **artifacts** and **caches** from job tasks.
+-   **Observability (OTel):** Every component emits OpenTelemetry traces.
+The Queen instruments HTTP routes, gRPC handlers, job supervision, and task dispatch.
+The Ant instruments task receipt, script execution, and artifact transfer.
+Trace context is propagated across queue messages so the entire path from API call to ant execution appears as a single distributed trace.
+See [Observability Guide](./observability.md) for configuration details.

 ---